thufschmitt/tix-papers/typing/records.md

 of records:

 - The *RFinite* rule handles the case of static records.
-  It applies when the labels have singleton types (or a finite union of singleton types) and corresponds to the classical typing rule for records in absence of dynamic labels.
+  It applies when the labels have singleton types  and corresponds to the classical typing rule for records in absence of dynamic labels.

 - The *IRInfinite* and *CRInfinite* rules handle the case of dynamic maps.
 In this case, we do not try to track all the elements of the record, we just